vmbro/VCF-Operations-vCommunity/README.md

 3. Capture VM Advanced Paramters (vm_advanced_parameters.xml)
 4. Capture VM Options (vm_options.xml)

 The user can customize what is being captured above by editing the associated XML files, which are installed with examples by default.
-For details, see this [blog](https://www.brockpeterson.com/post/vcommunity-management-pack-for-vcf-operations).
+For details, see this [blog](https://www.brockpeterson.com/post/vcommunity-management-pack-for-vcf-operations) by [Brock Peterson](https://www.linkedin.com/in/brockpetersonbdcvmw/).

 In addition to the four use cases above, this Management Pack also addresses these two use cases:

-1. Captures MS Windows Services (windows_service_list.xml))
+1. Captures Microsoft Windows Services (windows_service_list.xml))
-2. Catpures MS Windows Event Log Events (windows_event_list.xml)
+2. Captures Microsoft Windows Event Log Events (windows_event_list.xml)

-The above implementation is agentless.
+The above implementation is _agentless_.
 It uses GuestAPI with the provided Guest OS credentials.
 For details, see this [blog](https://www.brockpeterson.com/post/vcommunity-management-pack-for-vcf-operations-part-2).
-As it does not come with a dashboard, Dale Hassinger has created a cool dashboard [here](https://www.vcrocs.info/vcommunity-mp-windows-servers-services/).
+As it does not come with a dashboard, [Dale Hassinger](https://www.linkedin.com/in/dalehassinger/) has created a cool dashboard [here](https://www.vcrocs.info/vcommunity-mp-windows-servers-services/).
+Before monitoring hundreds of Windows machine, check the additional load in both VCF Operations and the Windows machine.

 New Dashboards:
 * Critical Business Application